wowlabresearch/PAWSE_HRI2026/README.md

-Figures and supplementary materials in this repository are licensed under CC BY 4.0.
+<small>Figures and supplementary materials in this repository are licensed under CC BY 4.0.</small>